Variation of stability for moduli spaces of unordered points in the plane: Background

-\begin{defn} We say that a ray $\R_{> 0} \cdot D_m$ is a \emph{Bridgeland wall} for $\P^{2[n]}$ if there is a wall in Bridgeland stability for $(1, 0, -n)$ whose induced divisor lies on this ray as well. \end{defn}
+\begin{defn} We say that a ray $\R_{> 0} \cdot D_m$ is a \emph{Bridgeland wall} for $\P^{2[n]}$ if there is a wall in Bridgeland stability for $(1, 0, -n)$ such that the divisor induced by the Positivity Lemma for any stability conditions along this wall lies on this ray as well. \end{defn}